clubcapra/ovis_ros2/src/ovis_description/README.md

 ```

 This command will start the simulation and the GUI.
 You will then be able to make the robot move using ros2 publishers.

+# Note

+In an attempt to add IK to ovis, some configuration is needed.
+According to https://moveit.picknik.ai/humble/doc/tutorials/getting_started/getting_started.html#switch-to-cyclone-dds it may be needed to add this.